 The procedure is divided into two parts: part 1 deals with removal of the timing belt and is also applicable to injection pump, water pump, and cylinder head removal.
 Timing belt part 2: installation shows how to install the timing belt on your VW TDI engine and final checks.
-It's in our exclusive content forum so please join our free community to view.
-If you find the tips on this page helpful, please use the donation button at the top so that I can continue to keep publishing great articles for free.
+It's in my premium content forum so please join our community to view and upgrade your account to premium.
+If you find the tips on this page helpful, please use the donation button at the top so that I can continue to keep publishing great articles!
 The Bentley service manual is about $80 vs. this website which has more pictures, color pictures, videos, and greater detail.
 Thanks in advance!

 Differences between this and older writeups on other websites